AlanD20/url-signer/README.md

 ~~- **Notice**: Without having access to the same instance causes the verification to fail.~~

-The new version provides additional argument that you may pass the exact same `payload` and `secret` to get the desired result.
+Since version `0.2.3`, the package provides additional argument that you may pass the exact same `payload` and `secret` to get the desired result.

 Another feature is that you can pass the signature value or full url.
 If you